PluginMania/RenderOverrideForMaya/docs_reST/source/en/sec02_howToUse/attr_Text.rst

 * **MEL**

   * If you want to run MEL code, select "**MEL**"
-  * If you want to run an external file (.mel), please make sure that Maya can recognize it in your environment.
+  * If you want to run an external file (.mel), please make sure that Maya® can recognize it in your environment.

 Text String